Ninedeadeyes/Grimlore-Land-of-the-Heretic-Hand/README.md

 # GrimeLore-Land-of-the-Heretic-Hand 1.0
-2D Open world ASCII rpg written in standard Library Python
+2D Open world ASCII rpg written in standard Library Python delivering an old school rpg experience.

 is this the best open world rpg you have ever played ?
 Probably not but is it the best open world rpg you ever played coded in python 3 just using the standard library ? ( Potentially )